Employment Policies

 Endangered Species – All Conservancy employees are to conduct themselves with respect to endangered species in a way that first addresses the safety and health of the park’s visitors and staff while doing what can be reasonably done to protect those species.

-Failure to Report – An employee’s knowledge of an on-going violation of a security policy, especially one related to safety, coupled with a failure to report to the proper supervisor will result in a PIP.
+Failure to Report – An employee’s knowledge of an on-going violation of a security policy, especially one related to safety, coupled with a failure to report to the proper supervisor will result in a PEP.

 Free Passes – No employee is to be charged for participating in any Laurel Caverns tour program while off duty.
 Additionally, each season, after eighty hours of employment, every employee will receive four free passes for the family guided tour.
 However, beyond this, no employee is to make a family member or friend a free “guest” of the Conservancy even though it is realized that employees are often pressured by friends and relatives to do so.
 The purpose of this rule is to allow you to draw the line.
-Distribution and tracking of the passes is to be handled by the desk staff.
+Distribution and tracking of the passes is to be handled by the Director of Communication.

 Hostility-Free Work Environment – It is a fundamental policy of the Conservancy that its employees and visitors shall not be subject to either harassment or hostile behavior.
 All instances of such behavior are to be reported to the appropriate supervisor.

 Human Dignity – Every employee must have in their employment file a signed copy the following human dignity pledge (© David Cale 1998) – I pledge to uphold the dignity of every human being I encounter, through my association with this organization, in the context of my work environment, regardless of place or circumstance.
-I pledge to never disparage or denigrate another individual, most especially, on the basis of race, religion, gender, physical ability, physical appearance, intellect, age, education, sexual orientation or place of origin.
+I pledge to never disparage or denigrate another individual, most especially, based on race, religion, gender, physical ability, physical appearance, intellect, age, education, sexual orientation or place of origin.
 I further pledge to never engage in any conduct which will create unnecessary barriers to another’s pursuit of the fulfillment of their day, create unnecessary discomfort, or detract in any way from the measure of respect which I would have from others.

-Injury and Illness Report – All injuries, illness or concerns with respect to an aggravation of a prior injury or illness are to result in an immediate cessation of activity and be reported to the Day Manager or General Manager at the earliest opportunity to do so.
+Injury and Illness Report – All injuries, illness or concerns with respect to an aggravation of a prior injury or illness are to result in an immediate cessation of activity and be reported to the Director of Communication at the earliest opportunity to do so.
 At that time a new Injury, Illness and Accommodation Requirements Report shall be completed and a determination, mutually agreed upon by both the involved manager and the employee, shall be made as to whether the employee needs professional medical attention.
 In cases where the need for such attention is immediately apparent, the earliest possible medical help is to be obtained and the paper work held to a more reasonable time.
 If the need for immediate medical attention seems ambiguous, all are to err on the side of caution and obtain the earliest possible medical attention.
 The report of any injury or illness reported as a work-related injury or illness, but which occurs outside the Conservancy’s work environment, shall be regarded as insurance fraud and will result in discharge proceedings.

 Ladder Safety – All OSHA rules regarding ladders and scaffolding are to be followed.
 Auto belays and harnesses are to be used where there is the threat of a fall.

 Lockers – Every employee shall be entitled to a locker capable of being locked.
 Each employee shall supply their lock.
-Coin operated lockers shall be made available to the public at a reasonable cost.

 Personal Use of Conservancy Assets – No one is to remove any asset of the Conservancy from the property without permission from management.
 No one is to divert the use of an asset of the Conservancy to one’s personal use, no matter how noble the use, e.g. using a copier to make copies of a program for one’s church.